 About me

-I’m a second year Ph.D. student at the Department of Language Science at UC Irvine, where I am advised by Noga Zaslavsky.
+I’m a Ph.D. student in Cognition and Perception at New York University, where I’m advised by Noga Zaslavsky.

-Before coming to Irvine, I earned an M.S. in computational linguistics at the University of Washington, working with Shane Steinert-Threlkeld at the CLMBR lab.
+Before coming to NYU, I spent time at UC Irvine in the departments of Language Science and Logic and Philosophy of Science.
+Before that I earned an M.S. in computational linguistics at the University of Washington, working with Shane Steinert-Threlkeld at the CLMBR lab.
 Before that I earned a B.A. in philosophy at UC San Diego.

 Here is my cv.